 Links to other sites

 If you use your credit or debit card to purchase from us or to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).
 You can find more information about this standard here https://www.pcisecuritystandards.org/.

 Maintaining your personal information

-We store your personal information indefinitely such that for any subsequent purchases you make we are able to link them back to the record that we hold for you on our system.
+We store your personal information indefinitely such that for any subsequent purchases or contacts you make we are able to link them back to the records that we hold for you on our systems.

 Security of your personal information

 We will put in place appropriate safeguards (both in terms of our procedures and the technology we use) to keep your personal information as secure as possible.
 We will ensure that any third parties we use for processing your personal information do the same.

 Your rights to your personal information

 You have a right to request a copy of the personal information that we hold about you and to have any inaccuracies in this data corrected.
 Please use the contact details at the end of this policy if you would like to exercise this right.

 If you have any comments or concerns regarding this policy, and in particular if you would like to object to any processing of your personal information that we carry out for our legitimate organisational interests, please contact the data protection controller in writing at the following address: